Human rights in Western Sahara: Expulsion of Christian foreign workers

-Morocco has occasionally expelled small numbers of missionary groups, many funded by U.S. evangelical Churches, in Morocco and in the Western Sahara parts that it controls.
+Morocco has occasionally expelled small numbers of missionary groups, some funded by U.S. evangelical Churches, in Morocco and in the Western Sahara parts that it occupies.
 But in March 2010, aid groups and Western countries diplomats denounced that only in that month 70 Christian foreign aid workers were expelled without any trial.
 Some of them were from USA, New Zealand, Netherlands and United Kingdom, causing the protest of some ambassadors.
 While the Moroccan government accused them of trying to convert children to Christianity, and of proselytism, the Christian groups claim that the government was trying to restrict their work at the "Village of Hope" children's home, for abandoned and orphaned children.

 Another case was the deportation from El Aaiun of the Spanish teacher Sara Domene.
 She had been working as a Spanish teacher since 2007.
 The Moroccan governor of the El Aaiun province sent an expulsion note to the Spanish embassy in Rabat, accusing her of "being a serious threat to the public order and her expulsion is imperative to safeguard public order", in other words, an accusation of proselytism.
 Sara stated that despite being Evangelic, she is a philologist, and that she exclusively taught Spanish language classes, using the money she earned for a centre for handicapped persons.
 Sara was expelled 48 hours after she was given notice.